 Your due date has arrived and you have long waited this day, but your water hasn’t broken yet!

 Relax!
-If you are active in labor and it still doesn’t happen leave that to your doctor.
+If you are active in labor and delivery it still doesn’t happen leave that to your doctor.
 Your gynecologist will medically rupture your amniotic sac causing water breakage by a procedure called ‘amniotomy’.
-This process will intensify the contractions.
+This process will intensify the labour contractions.

 Note: ‘DO NOT’ have sex or insert finger/tampons after a water break!